joagre/ratatoskr/ideas/r.md

 A string is an immutable sequence of UTF-8 encoded characters.
-String interpolation is supported, and despite the UTF-8 encoding, random access to individual characters within a string is possible.
+String interpolation is supported, and despite the UTF-8 encoding, random access to individual characters in a string is possible.

 Grok this: